amigazen/unsui/README.md

 ## Frequently Asked Questions

+### Are these Amiga command line tools or POSIX?

+Both! _unsui_ implements POSIX standard commands in a hybrid way - they are hybrid both in that they are Amiga native on the inside, and offer POSIX standard features and output on the outside, whilst also supporting both Unix-style 'getopts' arguments (letters preceded by a '-' and words preceded by '--') and Amiga ReadArgs parameters, automatically recognising whichever mode you use.

+As a convention, all _unsui_ command binaries are named in lowercase - this gives the user an at-a-glance way of knowing if the command they are about to run is a normal Amiga native command.
+Especially useful for commands with same/similar names (such as Ed and ed or Eval and eval).

 ### How does amigazen project decide what software to include in the _unsui_ runtime?

-The _unsui_ selects items for inclusion based on a combination what would be useful and what's already available as Open Source that can be updated and integrated.
+Items for inclusion are selected based on a combination of what would be useful and what's already available as Open Source that can be updated and integrated.
 The goal is to offer a full complement of POSIX-compliant command line tools, excepting those which make no sense in Amiga's single user context or simply cannot be made to work on Amiga architecture, as well as additional useful tools commonly found in Unix/Linux based distributions.

 ### Is _unsui_ intended to be a certified POSIX compatible environment?